Russet sparrow: Description

 The russet sparrow is a small chunky bird, with plumage warm rufous in overall colour.
 It is a medium-sized sparrow at 14 to 15 cm and 18 to 22.5 g.
 It has a thick bill suited to eating seeds, which is black on the breeding male, horn-coloured on the non-breeding male, and yellowish with a dark tip on the female.
 Wingspans for males range between 6.8 to 8.2 cm and those for females from 6.7 to 7.7 cm.
 Tail, bill, and tarsus lengths are 4.3 to 5.1 cm, 1.1 to 1.3 cm, and 1.6 to 1.8 cm, respectively.

 Measurements for the russet sparrow vary geographically, between the three subspecies, and also within the Himalayan subspecies cinnamomeus.
 The subspecies cinnamomeus is generally larger than the others, and within this form there is a tendency for birds at higher altitudes to be larger, and a clinal variation in size with the smallest birds in the west of the range and the largest in the east.

 The iris is chestnut in colour.
 The legs of both sexes are pale brown to pinkish-brown.
-The flight of all sparrows is swift, and that of the russet sparrow is described as swifter and more direct than that of the Eurasian tree sparrow.
+The flight of all sparrows is swift, and that of the russet sparrow is described as swifter and more direct than that of the tree sparrow.